Library Diversity Committee

 - Collaborates with individuals and organizations to further diversity-related goals.

-This group is made up of appointed individuals with staggered two-year terms, plus the Dean of Libraries and Director, Library Organizational Development & Human Resources, who serve as ex officio members.
+This group is made up of appointed individuals with staggered two-year terms, plus the Dean of Libraries and the Human Resources Manager, who serve as ex officio members.
 This is a standing team, with charge and membership to be reviewed by the Administrative Team periodically.

 Current Library Diversity Committee Members